Naming

 Avoid using DOM component prop names for different purposes.
 For example, avoid using the

-prop to pass configuration options.
-Instead, use a descriptive prop name that matches its purpose, such asconfig
+styleprop to pass configuration options.
+Instead, use a descriptive prop name that matches its purpose, such asconfigoroptions. -

 Use